Annie Purl vs Mitchell Elementary: TEA Scores, Zones & Homes (2026)

 What is James E. Mitchell Elementary’s TEA rating?

-What is the median home price near Annie Purl vs Mitchell?
+What is the median home price in the Annie Purl zone vs the Mitchell zone?

-Do Annie Purl and Mitchell feed into the same high school?
+Do Annie Purl and Mitchell feed into the same middle and high schools?

 Schedule a Consultation